WKQX: The NBC years

 NBC, which had an owned-and-operated station in Chicago since 1931 with WMAQ, signed on WMAQ-FM on October 13, 1948, from studios in the Merchandise Mart.
 Its transmitter was located atop the Civic Opera Building, where it broadcast with an ERP of 24,000 watts.
 In its early years, WMAQ-FM generally operated as an outright simulcast of WMAQ.

 The station began airing a classical music format afternoons and evenings in 1966, though it continued to simulcast WMAQ during mornings and early afternoons.
 By the early 1970s, it had adopted an easy listening format.
 In 1970, the station's transmitter was moved to the John Hancock Center.

 In late 1972, WMAQ-FM adopted an automated adult hits format, with programming from TM Productions.
 In 1974, the station's call letters were changed to WJOI.
 In January 1975, WMAQ 670 adopted a country music format.
 WJOI followed suit, and aired an automated country music format aimed at a somewhat younger audience than WMAQ, with programming from TM Productions.

 In June 1975, the station's call letters were changed to WNIS-FM, and it adopted an all news format carrying NBC Radio Network's News and Information Service (NIS).

 In January 1977, the station's call sign was changed to WKQX, and it adopted an album-oriented rock format.
 The program director was Bob Pittman, who later created MTV and is now CEO of iHeartMedia.
 Bob Heymann served as assistant program director and morning drive host, and Bob King was the music director.
 Mitch Michaels did afternoon drive and Lorna Ozmon did nights.

 In the spring of 1977, Chicago gained another AOR station, WLUP, resulting in four FM rock stations (WKQX, WXRT, WDAI, and WLUP) competing against each other.
+In 1978, WKQX began "sponsoring" the Triad music magazine, which was formerly associated with free-form Chicago radio station WXFM.
 By January 1979, WDAI switched to an all-disco format and WKQX became an adult contemporary station; Joel Sebastian hosted mornings.

 Q101

 In the early 1980s, WKQX began to be branded "Q-101".
 By the mid-1980s, the station had evolved into a hot AC format.
-During this period, the station carried Sexually Speaking with Dr. Ruth Westheimer.
+During this period, the station carried Sexually Speaking with Dr. Ruth Westheimer and the Rick Dees Weekly Top 40.

 From 1983 to 1993, Robert Murphy was the morning drive host on Q101.
 Tommy Edwards joined the station as program director in 1986.
 Starting in 1987, NBC began a two-year-long divestiture of their radio properties.
 In 1988, Emmis Communications purchased WKQX, along with four other NBC radio stations, for $121.5 million.

 In the mid to late 1980s, WKQX aired an adult top 40 format, with the slogan "Today's Music".
 Q101 continued to evolve, and on July 14, 1992, WKQX adopted an alternative rock format as "Chicago's New Rock Alternative".
 Bill Gamble was the station's Program Director.